jakubkulhan/js2php/README.md

 Eeach function declaration and expression results in new PHP function in compiled code.
 Compiled functions are named `_<hash of AST>_<counter>`.
 They have 4
 parameters: reference to global object, reference to this, reference to function itself, and array of arguments.
-Also for each Javascript function is created new function object.
+Also for each Javascript function a new function object is created.

 	Javascript: